 Listening to a good song lifts the spirits; and singing the right song keeps the spirit lifted.
 It has nothing to do with the quality of voice.

 “Singing changes your brain,” writes Stacey Horn, author and journalist.
 The change may be due to endorphins and oxytocin, hormones released by singing.
 Horn mentions research which reports that “singing is like an infusion of the perfect tranquilizer.”

 Who has not, on singing along with an artist on a media device, experienced a lift in his or her spirit?
 Beginning the day with a burst of song will occupy the mind with gratitude for a new day–and both the act of singing and the attitude of gratitude keeps the singer encouraged.
 Keep a song in your heart when you cannot voice it.
 You will remain encouraged.

 (4) Rendezvous with Nature

-This particular one in the picture gave me some encouraging vibes after I felled a tall papaya tree which grew near it.
-Novice that I am, I gave no consideration to where the tree might fall; I just kept chopping until it fell—right on top this plant and I began to grieve.
+For example, I felled a tall papaya tree which grew near the plant pictured above.
+Novice gardener that I was, I gave no consideration to where the papaya tree might fall; I just kept chopping until it fell—right on top this plant.
 However, when I cleared away the severed leaves, the root was still in tact.